Starring: Amy Adams, Jake Gyllenhaal, Michael Shannon, Aaron Taylor-Johnson, Isla Fisher, Armie Hammer, Laura Linney, Jena Malone, Michael Sheen

 Anne Sutton: Come on, Susan.
 I know you think that we don’t care about the same things, but you’re wrong.
 In a few years, all these bourgeois things, as you so like to call them, are going to be very important to you, and Edward’s not going to be able to give them to you.
 He has no money, he’s not driven, he’s not ambitious.
 And I can promise you, if you marry Edward, your father’s not going to give them to you either.

-Susan Morrow: No, you’re right.
+Susan Morrow: [referring to Edward] You’re right.
 He’s not driven the way that you would like him to be.
 But he is strong.
 He’s stronger than I am in a lot of ways.
-Just, he just has a different kind of strength is all.
+He just has a different kind of strength is all.

 Anne Sutton: “A different kind of strength.”
 And what kind of strength is that?